 The Company has long had a business continuity and disaster recovery plan which has been successfully implemented in the past.
 This experience enabled the Company to continue operating productively during the COVID-19 pandemic while its employees work safely from home, as roles permit, during the early stages of the COVID-19 pandemic.
-The Company has maintained, and expect to continue to maintain, its financial reporting systems as well as its internal controls over financial reporting and disclosure controls and procedures.
+The Company has maintained, and expects to continue to maintain, its financial reporting systems as well as its internal controls over financial reporting and disclosure controls and procedures.
 The Company has since developed and executed its office reopening plan allowing employees, in the current stage, the option to work from home or the office.
-The Company has implemented CDC-approved protocols and developed detailed plans to prioritize the well-being of its employees, and encourages its tenants to similarly follow all rules and guidelines.
-All employees are required to complete training before returning to the office and are subject to a daily health check in order to work in the office.
-In order to maximize social distancing, the Company has implemented in-office split scheduling allowing for greater distance between employee work stations.
-The Company will continue to make necessary adjustments to its plans as facts and circumstances change and evolve.
+The Company has implemented CDC recommended protocols and developed detailed plans to prioritize the well-being of its employees, and encourages its tenants to similarly follow all rules and guidelines.
+All Company employees are required to complete training before returning to the office.